validator/validator/npm.md

 npx vnu-jar index.html
 ```

-## Java requirement
+## Java auto-installation

 This npm package includes the `vnu.jar` Java program — so to use the package, users will additionally need a Java environment that provides a `java` command.

-To help you make things easier for your users: The package provides a `resolveJava()` method (from the `vnu-java-resolver.js` included in the package) you can use in your application to check for a `java` command in the user’s environment; and if that finds no `java` command, it will then automatically install a (Node.js-local) Java runtime environment, in `node_modules/.cache/vnu-jar/java/`).
+For that reason, the package runs a `postinstall` script which — if it finds no `java` command in the user’s environment during install — will then _automatically_ install a (Node.js-local) Java runtime environment, in `node_modules/.cache/vnu-jar/java/`).

-See the Example section above for an example of how to use that `resolveJava()` method to expose a `javaCmd` (or whatever) variable the resolves either to the path for whatever existing `java` command they already have in the environment — or else to the path for the `java` command in the local Java runtime environment it will otherwise then end up installing.

-However, using the package in your application does not require you to necessarily also use that `resolveJava()` method in your code.
-If (for the use cases of your application), you want to instead assume/require your users to already have a `java` command available in their (shell) environment, then you can just have your application code directly call out to the `java` command in their (shell) environment — rather than indirectly referencing it from a `javaCmd` (or whatever) variable.